DevOluwaseun/Ticketly/README.md

 # 🎫 Ticketly – Real-Time Ticketing & Chat Support App

-**Ticketly** is a plug-and-play customer support solution designed for small business owners.
+**Ticketly** (temporary name) is a plug-and-play customer support solution designed for small business owners.
 It enables them to handle customer queries and complaints through a unified system that combines real-time chat and ticket management.
 Each business can integrate their support page into a website or social media profile to offer a seamless support experience.

 ---